 Baffle Plate: This should be removed at least once a month to prevent any build up of soot or ash, which could lead to blocked flue ways and dangerous fume emission.
 This must be done when the stove is cold.
-To remove, lift plate up and rotate to clear fixings.
-Make sure the plate is returned to correct position when placed back in the stove.
+Once the baffle plate is removed the chimney/ flueway can be swept through the appliance.